-Bocca Di Lupo started trading in November 2008 by Jakob Kenedy and Victor Hugo, as a family run regional Italian trattoria.
-Of recent times I have pointed people here via positive word of mouth, but it stifles me as to why I haven’t glutonized myself here previously..
-The irony hey?
+Bocca Di Lupo started trading in November 2008 as a family run regional Italian trattoria, Jakob Kenedy & Victor Hugo are the blokes in charge.
+Of recent times I have pointed people here via positive word of mouth, but it stifles me as to why I haven’t glutonized myself here previously, if that’s a word… The irony hey?
 Inside is buzzy, whilst maintaining a classy feel.
-I simply coukdnt wait to dig into one of the many hand sourced ingredients from Italy when I arrived.
-I was so impressed I went back 3 times in quick succession – you might be able to tell from the pics!
+I simply couldn’t wait to dig into one of the many hand sourced ingredients from Italy when I arrived.
+I was so impressed I went back 3 times in quick succession, you might be able to tell from the pics!

-There is a glorious marble bar a la Barrafina style, which gives you prime viewings of the kitchen and the myriad of dishes cooked to perfection right before your eyes.
+There is a glorious marble bar a la Barrafina style, which gives you prime viewings of the kitchen and the myriad of dishes that are cooked to perfection right before your eyes.

 My two other dinner dates and myself were lucky enough to score great seats by the corner of the bar, giving us champion views of what was being cooked and served.
 It was a two bird solution, as we got a true visual menu.
 The staff were equally happy telling us what everything was too as the dishes came out.
 Win, win, win!

 What I loved about the menu was that practically every dish was available in small plates costing under a tenner – if you want to go large just double the price, same goes for the wine, conversely by the glass or bottle.
 Very smart indeed.
 Check it out for yourself;

 We kick off with the ‘Baccalà’ – home-salted pollack.
 The batter was light and crisp as one would expect, but it was way too salty for my palate.
 Sorry guys, it won’t be featuring in my future choices.